 Trace Kogan will go to any length to protect those who need protecting.
-That is the business he is in; the business his father, Casper Kogan, started with Bryce Trexler more than thirty-five years ago.
-Trace spends day and night eliminating threats to clients, so when the danger hits too close to home, he won’t let anything come between him and the woman who desperately needs his help.
+That is the business he is in, the business his father, Casper Kogan, started with Bryce Trexler more than thirty-five years ago.
+Trace eliminates threats to clients day and night, so when the danger hits too close to home, he won’t let anything come between him and the woman who desperately needs his help.

 His fear… the physical reaction he has to Marissa may pose a bigger danger than the ghost that they find themselves up against.

 Marissa Trexler has spent the last twelve months of her life in hiding, tucked away in one safe house after another for her protection.
 The threat to her is real, even if the reason is still unknown.
 Strangely, whoever is after her seems to find her no matter where she goes, leading her family to believe it’s an inside job.

 So when the decision is made that Trace will provide personal protection, she can’t say no, even if being close to him adds another level of danger… and this one is to her heart.

 ✔️ Friends to lovers

 Marissa Trexler came awake slowly, trying to fight the groggy feeling as she forced her eyes open.
 A quick glance at the blurry red digits on the alarm clock told her it was just after midnight.
 The dim light from the lamp on her bedside table, along with the Kindle resting on her chest, said she’d fallen asleep reading again.

 She really needed to stop doing that.
 More than likely, the suspense novel she’d been engrossed in before she finally dozed off was making her paranoid.
 Stephen King had a way of doing that to a person.

 Sliding the e-reader to the pillow beside her, Marissa scrubbed her eyes with the heels of her hands and glanced over at the bedroom door.
 Shut and locked.
 Exactly the way she’d left it.
 No boogeyman looming over her, ready to do whatever it was that boogeymen did.